pvcraven/big-data-class/source/assignments/paper_2_prework/paper_2_prework.rst

 	* Make one or more pivot tables that inform the reader.
 	* Specify how you created the table.
 Where you got the data from.
 	* Tell why the data you are showing matters and what you can do with it.
+	* Create a pivot table that shows the power of what a pivot table can do.
+	  Don't just create a pivot table that is a recreation of the original table.
+	  Part of the purpose here is to show the user what a pivot table can do.
 * Conclusion
 * Bibliography
 * Also - Upload your supporting Excel files.